spacemanspiff2007/HABApp/_doc/advanced_usage.rst

 Invoking OpenHAB actions
 ------------------------
-The openhab REST interface does not expose `actions <https://www.openhab.org/docs/configuration/actions.html>`_, and thus there is no way to trigger them from HABApp.
-If it is not possible to create and OpenHAB item that directly triggers the action there is a way to work around it with additional items within openhab.
+The openHAB REST interface does not expose `actions <https://www.openhab.org/docs/configuration/actions.html>`_, and thus there is no way to trigger them from HABApp.
+If it is not possible to create and OpenHAB item that directly triggers the action there is a way to work around it with additional items within openHAB.
 An additional OpenHAB (note not HABapp) rule listens to changes on those items and invokes the appropriate openhab actions.
 On the HABApp side these actions are indirectly executed by setting the values for those items.

-Below is an example how to invoke the openhab Audio and Voice actions.
+Below is an example how to invoke the openHAB Audio and Voice actions.

 First, define couple items to accept values from HABApp, and place them in /etc/openhab2/items/habapp-bridge.items: